wesbasinger/bottleboys/README.md

-# Django Tutorial
+# Bottle Tutorial

-This is the source code repository for the Django Guy Tutorial.
-All content is adapted from [tutorial.djangogirls.org](http://tutorial.djangogirls.org) so if you want to read it, please go there.
+This is the source code repository for the Bottle Boys Tutorial.
+A great deal of the content is adapted from [tutorial.djangogirls.org](http://tutorial.djangogirls.org) so if you want to read it, please go there.
 If you want to contribute please do go further with this file.

 # Further information and help